The 140th Day of the Year

 2012: All the mock orange petals have fallen.
 Peonies hold, sweet rockets fading now, garden sundrops budding.
 Honeysuckle flowers have turned to berries.
 Catalpa flowers have covered the radio station parking lot.
 At Ellis Pond, hawthorn flowers are almost all gone.

 2014: Shulamit reported that she encountered the first chigger of the year last week, likening these insects to “sunsoaked and sun-drunk performers” racing about in red leotards “soundless in modern dance formations, their choreographer gone mad.”

 Carrying the theme a little further, she added, “In the wings, covert in the grasses, they nip at my ankles.
 Furtive and quick, ravenous and ravening, they strike as I brush by.
 Then rush to catch their cue ….”

 2017: To Oxford, Ohio: Some fields partially under water.
 Yellow sweet clover and hemlock in full bloom.
-Went to sleep as a storm moved across the yard, soft lightning, distant thunder, rain against the roof.
+At home, I went to sleep as a storm moved across the yard, soft lightning, distant thunder, rain against the tin roof.

 2018: The season of locust flowers and iris and peonies and mock orange and sweet rockets and poppies continues so strong.